Carbost and Talisker on Skye

 Carbost and Talisker History

-1830s - the Highland Clearances began to
+1700s late - the Highland Clearances began

-make way for large scale sheep farming, and to
+to make way for large scale sheep farming, and

-reduce the number of people so as to make
+to reduce the number of people so as to make

 rebellions less likely.
 This lead to many